Proficient Graph Neural Network Design by Accumulating Knowledge on Large Language Models: Proficient Graph Neural Network Design

 \textit{Performance-oriented} modeling of discrete graph data is essential to quickly capture data priors from massive benchmarks to construct trustworthy meta-knowledge, a key challenge for LLMs due to their inability to naturally interpret graph-structured data~\citep{guo2023gpt4graph}.
-As discussed in Section~\ref{ssec:llm_design_gnn}, existing LLM-based methods rely heavily on user-provided task descriptions, which fail to capture the key graph topology (e.g., heterophily) that frequently inspires specific GNN designs in the vast graph learning literature~\citep{you2020design,wang2023message}.
-Our studies in Figure~\ref{subfig:semantic-features}, ~\ref{fig:descriptive} and Appendix~\ref{ssec:appendix_case_study_AHL} demonstrate that semantic or purely descriptive inputs (e.g., is a citation graph) frequently mislead LLMs, causing ``artificial hallucination'' and ineffective solutions.
+As discussed in Section~\ref{ssec:llm_design_gnn}, existing LLM-based methods rely heavily on user-provided task descriptions, which fail to capture key graph topologies (e.g., heterophily) that often motivate specific GNN designs in the vast graph learning literature~\citep{you2020design,wang2023message}.
+Our studies in Figures~\ref{subfig:semantic-features}, ~\ref{fig:descriptive}, and Section~\ref{sec:experiment_EK} demonstrate that semantic or purely descriptive inputs (e.g., a citation graph) frequently mislead LLMs, leading to ``artificial hallucination'' and ineffective solutions.
 Such descriptive inputs introduce significant \textit{external} noise, undermining the reliability of generic LLM suggestions when connecting graphs to model performance.
 Thus, it is necessary to establish an empirical foundation that captures fine-grained graph-GNN-performance mappings, enabling the construction of trustworthy meta-knowledge for data-aware model design.

-To empirically study the missing meta-level understanding about graph-GNN-performance, we start with 16 graph properties $\{g_k\}_{k=1}^{16}$ from the literature (see Table~\ref{tab:wrapped} and Appendix~\ref{sec:appendix_GDU}) to infer graph similarity from two aspects: 1) the statistical distance ranking $\mathcal{SR}(i,k)$ based on graph properties $g_k$, and 2) the empirical performance ranking $\mathcal{ER}(i)$ of transferred top-performing GNNs from other graphs $\{G^j \mid j \neq i\}$ to anchor graph $G^i$.
-The concrete definition is presented in Appendix~\ref{sec:appendix_SES}.
+To empirically study the missing meta-level understanding about graph-GNN-performance, we start with 16 graph properties $\{g_k\}_{k=1}^{16}$ from the literature: clustering, betweenness, density, degree centrality, closeness, degree, edge count, graph diameter, shortest path, assortativity, eigenvector, dimensionality, node count, diversity, connected component, and label homophily.
+We infer graph similarity from two aspects: 1) the statistical distance ranking $\mathcal{SR}(i,k)$ based on graph properties $g_k$, and 2) the empirical performance ranking $\mathcal{ER}(i)$ of transferred top-performing GNNs from other graphs $\{G^j \mid j \neq i\}$ to anchor graph $G^i$.
 To assess how reliably specific graph properties predict successful GNN design knowledge transfers, we introduce the concept of graph property \textit{confidence} for $g_k$ on $G^i$ through Kendall's $\tau$ Coefficient~\citep{kendall1938new}: